emworks/react-backbone-todos/readme.md

 * Edit a task
 * Mark a task as completed
 * Remove a task
-* Persist tasks between working sessions (it could be LocalStorage)
+* Persist tasks between working sessions using localStorage

 ## Running